angelosanramon/ansible-roles/keepalived/README.md

 cluster.

 ### Requirements:
-* Ansible needs to be installed on the host running this playbook.
+* Ansible needs to be installed on the host running this role.
 Tested on version 2.9.11.

 ### Platform:
 * Tested on Centos 8 only